Mopsgamer/view-ignored/README.md

 - There are references in our implementations.
 - https://jsr.io/@m234/path - Utility to sort, convert and format paths.
 - https://github.com/git/git/blob/master/wildmatch.c - The original wildmatch implementation.
 - https://npmx.dev/package/ignore-walk - A Node.js module for walking directories while respecting ignore files.
-(It does it incorrectly for Git).
+Not good when Git's spec needed.
 - https://npmx.dev/package/npm-packlist - A Node.js module for listing files to be included in an npm package.
-(Heavy)
+Heavy.
+- https://npmx.dev/package/ignore - A Node.js module for parsing gitignore files according to spec (wildmatch's pathname mode).
+Git configs are ignored.

 ## Benchmarks